controllerstech/STM32/FLASH_PROGRAM/F4 SERIES/README.md

 1. Rewrite the Sectors according to your reference manual
+2. Do not program the initial addresses (around 0x08000000).
+This is where the program is stored.

 ## Always Refer to the manual, as some sectors are write protected.